Grilled Lamb Chops with Wine Sauce Recipe

 - 1/4 teaspoon pepper

-- 4 lamb rib or loin chops (6 ounces each)
+- 4 lamb rib chops (6 ounces each)

 - 1. In a small saucepan, saute onion in 1 teaspoon oil until tender; add the wine.
 Bring to a boil; cook until liquid is reduced to 2 tablespoons.
-Stir in butter and thyme.
-Remove from the heat; keep warm.
+Stir in butter and thyme; remove and keep warm.

 - 2. Place tomatoes on a double thickness of heavy-duty foil.
 Drizzle with 1 teaspoon oil.
 Fold foil around tomatoes and seal tightly; set aside.
 Repeat with whole garlic cloves and remaining oil.
 Grill garlic, covered, over medium heat for 30 minutes.

 - 3. Meanwhile, combine the minced garlic, salt and pepper; rub over chops.
-Grill lamb and tomato packet, covered, over medium heat for 6-8 minutes on each side or until lamb reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Grill lamb and tomato packet, covered, over medium heat for 12-16 minutes or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°), turning lamb once.

 - 4. Open tomato packet carefully to allow steam to escape; place tomatoes in a small bowl.
-When garlic is cool enough to handle, squeeze softened garlic over tomatoes; toss to coat.
+When garlic is cool enough to handle; squeeze softened garlic over tomatoes.
+Toss to coat.
 Serve lamb with tomatoes and wine sauce.
-Yield: 4 servings.
+Yield: 2 servings.

 Reviews for Grilled Lamb Chops with Wine Sauce